Monitoring Microsoft Teams

 Browse the Components At-A-Glance section of the Monitor Home page that appears, and locate the Microsoft Teams component type.
 Click on the bar that corresponds to this component type.
 This will lead you to the Layers tab page, where you can view the monitoring model for Microsoft Teams (see Figure 1).

-Each layer of Figure 1 is mapped to tests that report on a wide variety of KPIs such as availability, service health, resource usage, and operational health of Office 365.
+Each layer of Figure 1 is mapped to tests that report on a wide variety of KPIs such as availability, service health, resource usage, and operational health of Microsoft Teams.
 Using these metrics, administrators can find quick and accurate answers to the following performance queries:

 - Is HTTP/S connection to the Office 365 portal available?
 Was any latency noticed in the connection?